6ixwerp/cse15l-lab-reports/LabReport1.md

 ![Image](ls3.5.png)

-For my first use of cd which contained no arguments, the working directory would be /home.
-For my output, cd outputted whatever the current directory is instead of changing the directory like it is supposed to do.
-This is because it has no arguments so there is no directory to change to.
-This output is as expected.
+For my first use of cd which contained no arguments, the working directory was switched to /home.
+Due to there being no argument, the working directory was changed to /home, despite the working directory already being at /home.
+If the workign directory had been something like /home/lecture1/messages then the working directory have been changed back to /home if no arguments had been given.
+This output and directory change is as expected as there was no error.

 ![Image](cd1.png)